top of page

 Physical Health-Prenatal yoga can help build strength and flexibility in muscles used for labor and delivery, and improve endurance.
 Prenatal yoga can also help with lower back pain, nausea, headaches, shortness of breath, and carpal tunnel syndrome.

 Mental Health- Prenatal yoga is a great way to improve mood and sleep, while reducing stress, anxiety, and depression.
-The combination of intentional movement and breathing can help create a calm mental state and teach tools to cope with challenging moments
+The combination of intentional movement and breathing can help create a calm mental state and teach tools to cope with challenging moments.

 At what week should you start prenatal yoga?